How to Improve Your Monolith Before Transitioning to Microservices

 People forget, micro services commonly serve massive tech companies.
 With 100 developers working on the same product, you need it broken up and separated.
 If you’re in a small company, the value proposition is not as great.
 It’s contextual, and a tech stack that solves organizational problems, not always technical ones.

+At FB we introduced service boundaries for technical reasons, like needing a different SKU.
 Everything that could go into the giant, well-maintained repo/monolith did, because distributed systems problems start at “the hardest fucking thing ever” and go up from there.